Visit Lagodekhi: 15 Reasons Why.

 9.- Cheers to locally brewed “ludi” beer

 There is nothing like a well prepared ice cold beer.
 Especially, when it is made with Lagodekhi water.
-Apeni Brewery is a new brewery who has just opened in the Lagodekhi region.
+Visit Lagodekhi’s newly opened Apeni Brewery.
 They are brewing craft style beers by incorporating locally sourced ingredients, such as honey, to create unique flavors.
-The brewery offers beer tasting and a restaurant with a tasty beef barbeque.
+The brewery offers beer tasting and a restaurant with a tasty beef barbecue.

 10.- Sunbath by the Ninoshevi River

 The Ninoshevi river offers an awesome opportunity to sunbathe.
 During the summer months, along the river, the locals build natural pools by stacking tons of river rocks and covering them in plastic.
 If you are around the river towards the end of June, lend a hand and help out in creating these pools.
 Or make your own private pool.
-Either way, it’s a great workout.
-The pools are typically quite big and always have clean water running through them.
 Though a bit chilly when you first get in, with the summer heat it is an ideal way to cool off and enjoy the beautiful forest that surrounds you.
 If you go in the morning – before 13:00 – and after 20:00 – these are the best times to enjoy a more quiet peaceful environment.
 If you would like to join the locals for afternoon drinks, food, a fun conversation, and a lot of people – between 15:00 – 19:00 – is your best bet.

 11.- Catch your own meal and BBQ it